wp-plugins/types/readme.txt

 = 1.0.1 =
 * Fixes a number of small bugs, related with JS interaction with other plugins

+= 1.0.2 =
+* Improved WPML support with repeating fields
+* Fixed problems with decimal repeating fields
+* Post relationship meta box goes through standard WordPress filters
+* Fixed field display conditions for date fields
+* Fixed field count when adding or deleting fields
+* Stopped saving child posts when saving the parent, to avoid conflicts with other plugins
+* Checkboxes can save '0' for empty fields

 == Upgrade Notice ==

 = 0.9.1 =